-In using the snooze button, you are effectively causing a fight or flight response in the body.
+By using the snooze button, you are effectively causing a fight or flight response in the body.
 This response increases both your blood pressure and heartbeat.
 High blood pressure and heartbeat are both contributing factors to cardiovascular disease – the number one cause of mortality worldwide (1).

 Additionally, hitting snooze may also encourage the release of an excessive amount of cortisol.
-Cortisol is known as a stress hormone that helps to regulate blood sugar, metabolism and inflammation.
+Cortisol is known as a stress hormone that helps to regulate blood sugar, metabolism, and inflammation.

 “Snoozing is compounding the negative physiological effects on your body, including the release of cortisol which, when prolonged, can create inflammation on a cellular basis,” explained Janes.
 “This can lead to chronic disease, including depression.”